 user@host:~$ hostname host

-- Use hostnamectl to change the hostname.
+- Use hostnamectl to set a new hostname.

 user@host:~$ sudo hostnamectl set-hostname newhost

-- Verify the new hostname by checking it again.
+- Verify the new hostname.

 user@host:~$ hostname newhost